Related Documents

 Background

-The Lifesaving Society currently requires proof of age in Bronze Medallion, National Lifeguard, and all level 1 Instructor courses (i.e. Swim Instructor).
+The Society currently requires proof of age in Bronze Medallion, National Lifeguard, and all level 1 Instructor courses (i.e. Swim Instructor).
 Instructors, examiners and trainers verify the ages of the candidates by verifying passports, driver’s licenses, health cards or birth certificates as per the Program Guide.

 In 2025, the Society will begin phasing in this policy starting with vocational awards.